 You have a two-year deadline to file any personal injury claim in the state of Arizona (Revised Statute 12-542), including a truck accident claim.
 This deadline starts from the date you turn 18 if you are underage or the date of a loved one’s death, our Peoria wrongful death lawyers can help you with a claim for the loss of a loved one in an accident.
 If the defendant in your case is the City of Peoria or Maricopa County, you have 180 days to file your official Notice of Intent to Sue and 1 year to file a lawsuit against the government entity.

 Contact The Law Offices of John Phebus as soon as you can for a free initial consultation after a truck accident in Peoria, Arizona.
 We can take immediate action toward a fair resolution on your behalf.
 Call (623) 847-7117 today to schedule your case review.
-We serve clients in Scottsdale, Surprise, Buckeye, Phoenix, Glendale, and throughout Arizona.
+We provide legal advice and personal injury litigation to clients in Scottsdale, Surprise, Buckeye, Phoenix, Glendale, and throughout Arizona.